 In drawing up and developing our enforcement policy we have had regard to:

-- The Regulators' Code 2014 (as set out by Department for Business Innovation &Skills).
+- The Regulators' Code 2014 (as set out by Department for Business Innovation and Skills).
 In certain circumstances it may be appropriate to deviate from the Code, but any such cases will be reasoned and documented.

 - Code for Crown Prosecutors (as set out by the Crown Prosecution Service).
 This is a public document that sets out the general principles to follow when decisions are made in respect of prosecuting offenders.
 The Code sets out two tests that must be satisfied; commonly referred to as the 'Evidential Test' and the 'Public Interest Test'.